The Micah Ministry

 Be a dessert diva; make homemade cakes: Contact Darrell Cantrell - 913-909-2125

-Collect hygiene items – made into portable kits or call for clothing needs: Tashina Schimming,
+Collect hygiene items – which are made into portable kits, or call or email for clothing needs: Tashina Schimming

 Consider paying for ($600) or cooking a meal with our cooking team.